 Fig. 4.
 Within-database experiments of semi-supervised AU recognition.
-Left: results on the CK+ database, Middle: results on the MMI database, Right: results on the UNBC database.
+Left: results on the CK+ database; Middle: results on the MMI database; Right: results on the UNBC database.

-Second, as the missing rate increases, the trend of experimental results varies from different methods.
+Secondly, as the missing rate increases, the trend of the experimental results varies for different methods.
 The performances of HTL, RBM-P, RAN, and the proposed method fall very slowly on the three databases.
-However, the performances of BN, MLML, and BGCS decline faster as the missing rate increases, such as the performances of BN on the MMI and UNBC databases, the performances of MLML on the CK+ and MMI databases, and the performances of BGCS on the CK+ and UNBC databases.
-This may be because all of these three methods learn AU label correlation from the ground truth labels.
-Specifically, BN learns relations between AUs and expressions from ground truth labels, MLML captures label smoothness and label consistency from ground truth labels, BGCS exploits both sparsity and co-occurrence structure of ground truth labels.
-These three methods cannot learn label correlations well from few ground truth labels.
-While the methods learning label correlation from domain knowledge do not suffer from this problem.
+However, the performances of BN, MLML, and BGCS decline faster as the missing rate increases.
+This is particularly noticeable in the performances of BN on the MMI and UNBC databases, the performances of MLML on the CK+ and MMI databases, and the performances of BGCS on the CK+ and UNBC databases.
+This may be because all of these methods learn AU label correlation from the ground truth labels.
+Specifically, BN learns the relations between AUs and expressions from ground truth labels, MLML captures label smoothness and label consistency from ground truth labels, and BGCS exploits both sparsity and co-occurrence structure of ground truth labels.
+When there are few ground truth labels, these methods cannot optimally learn label correlations, while the methods learning label correlation from domain knowledge do not suffer from this problem.

-Third, RBM-P performs best in all scenarios compared with BN, MLML, BGCS, and SHTL.
-MLML and BGCS had not considered the assistance of expression labels.
-Although BN used expression labels to help AU classifier learning, BN can only capture pairwise label correlations.
-SHTL also considered the assistance of expression labels, but the domain knowledge used by SHTL is not complete.
-However, RBM-P thoroughly summarized domain knowledge and used RBM model to capture global AU relations, thus achieved best performance in these methods.
+Thirdly, RBM-P performs better than BN, MLML, BGCS, and SHTL in all scenarios.
+MLML and BGCS do not consider the assistance of expression labels.
+Although BN uses expression labels to improve AU classifier learning, it can only capture pairwise label correlations.
+SHTL also considers the assistance of expression labels, but the domain knowledge it uses is incomplete.
+However, RBM-P thoroughly summarizes domain knowledge and uses an RBM model to capture global AU relations, thus achieving better performance that these methods.

-Last, the performances of RBM-P and RAN are similar, since both RAN and RBM-P leveraged comprehensive domain knowledge and made the distribution of the predicted labels and the pseudo AU labels similar.
-The proposed method outperforms RBM-P in most cases, and RAN in all cases.
-Although RBM-P, RAN and the proposed method capture global AU relations from complete domain knowledge, we consider the dual task of AU recognition task, which has intrinsic connections with AU recognition task.
-We learn two tasks simultaneously to further enhance the performance of AU recognition.
+Lastly, the performances of RBM-P and RAN are similar, since both methods leverage comprehensive domain knowledge and enforce similar distribution of the predicted labels and the pseudo AU labels.
+The proposed method outperforms RBM-P in most cases and RAN in all cases.
+Although RBM-P, RAN, and the proposed method capture global AU relations from complete domain knowledge, the proposed method also considers the intrinsic connections of the dual task of the AU recognition task.
+It learns two tasks simultaneously to further enhance the performance of AU recognition.

-For semi-supervised cross-database experiments, the results are shown as Figure 5.
-We can see that in most cases, the proposed method performs best in first two rows, especially the best performances in difficult scenarios for AU recognition (i.e., the experiments that test on the UNBC database) demonstrate the best generalization ability of the proposed method utilizing face synthesis task to help AU recognition.
-However, the proposed method achieves a poor performance in experiments that train on the UNBC database.
-Maybe there are two reasons, the first is we only train on the UNBC database, do not use other facial expression database of six basic emotions setting as SHTL does, the second is only six AUs are considered on the UNBC database, which may be too few to generate the face with so many feature points.
+The results on semi-supervised cross-database experiments are shown in Figure 5.
+In most cases, the proposed method performs best in the experiments that test on the UNBC database, demonstrating its generalization ability.
+However, the proposed method performs poorly on experiments that train on the UNBC database.
+There are two possible reasons for this.
+The first is that our method only trains on the UNBC database and does not use the other facial expression databases, with six basic emotions.
+The second reason is that only six AUs are considered on the UNBC database, which may be too few AUs to generate a face.